My Current Dobro (Feb 2007)

 My current Dobro tuning is (low to high): C F A C E G A C E G [extended C6 tuning]

-I often re-tune the F string down to E or Eb.
-The Eb gives me a minor chord with the root on the C-strings; this is a nice alternative to using the A C & E strings for minor chords.
+I sometimes re-tune the F string down to E or up to F#.
+The F lowered to E gives me a major third interval with the root on the lowest C-string

 Other than being a 10-string it is an unremarkable Dobro.
 I say this not because it lacks tone, but because it lacks cosmetic features like fancy grade woods and inlays,